AlexanderSeton/prime-tables-findmypast/README.md

 ## Possible Extensions
 - Implement a different prime sieve algorithm with a better time complexity, such as the Sieve of Atkin
-- Optomise my algorithm that calculates the range of naturals that need to be seived
 - Improve my cypress tests to cover the application fully
-- Add a popup when the user hovers over a cell of the table displaying the two primes that have been multiplied to produce it
+- Optomise the React application so that it can render larger tables faster